Nightly Pop's Nina Parker Refuses to ''Be Too Filtered''

 This isn't necessarily surprising as the seasoned journalist is redefining what it means to be a black woman on-camera in Hollywood.
 In a feature with ESSENCE, Nina revealed what exactly she hopes to achieve through her new Nightly Pop co-hosting gig.

-At the end of October, the E! network launched a late night pop culture discussion show for fans who enjoy quick-witted takes on Hollywood's hottest headlines.
+At the end of October, the E! network launched a biting chat show for fans who enjoy quick-witted takes on Hollywood's hottest headlines.
 And, from right out of the gate, Nina has delivered in that regard.

 In fact, the candid nature of Nightly Pop fits perfectly into Parker's professional mantra.